rapastranac/gempba/README.md

 Multiprocessing can also be used within a single machine depending on the user's interests.

-***GenPMBA*** uses *openmpi* to establish interprocess communication.
+***GemPBA*** uses *openmpi* to establish interprocess communication.
 In order to achieve better performance, a semi-centralised topology is the core of the communication.
 When launching your program with *openmpi*, the next command is used in the bash.

 ```
     mpirun -n 10 --oversubscribe a.out args...